 - Notes: complex chords in the middle registers

-- Effects: compressor, analogue tape effects (gentle pitch modulation, tape saturation, gentle distortion)
+- Effects: compressor, analog tape effects (gentle pitch modulation, tape saturation, gentle distortion)

-The intimate piano is a warm and up-close library.
-The recorded sound is achieved by playing very softly and often with a layer of felt across the strings to dampen the top end.
-Usually some room noise is left in, so when you add a compressor, the sound is intimate and analogue out of the box, especially compared to more cleaned-up pianos.
+The intimate piano offers a warm and up-close sound achieved by playing the keys very softly, often using the una corda pedal and/or with a layer of felt across the strings to dampen the top end.

-Unlike fancier piano libraries, which focus on realism, the intimate piano doesn’t need round robins, multiple velocity layers, or multiple mic perspectives to do its job properly, so there are many good free intimate piano libraries on the world wide web.
-They are often marketed as “cinematic,” “emotional,” “lo-fi,” or “felt” pianos.
+Because they don’t need round robins, velocity layers, or fancy mics to work properly, there are many good free intimate piano libraries on the world wide web.
+They are often also marketed as “emotive,” “lo-fi,” or “felt” pianos.

 (Seriously though you really don’t need to buy one)